ta4j/ta4j-wiki/Backtesting.md

 - `TradingRecord` – chronological trades/positions plus configured transaction and holding cost models.
 Pass it into criteria directly, or generate a `TradingStatement` for richer reports.
 - `BacktestExecutionResult` – wraps the evaluated `TradingStatement` list plus a `BacktestRuntimeReport`; use it to keep both ranking data and runtime context together.
 - `BacktestRuntimeReport` – aggregated timing stats from a `BacktestExecutor` run (overall/min/max/average/median and per-strategy runtimes).
+- `BacktestExecutor#executeAndKeepTopK(...)` – streaming top-K mode for large sweeps; keeps only top strategies by criteria instead of materializing every statement in memory.

 ## Backtesting VWAP, support/resistance, and Wyckoff stacks